realpython/python-guide/docs/scenarios/clibs.rst

 `CFFI <https://cffi.readthedocs.io/en/latest/>`_ provides a simple to use mechanism for interfacing with C from both CPython and PyPy.
 It supports two
-modes: an inline ABI compatibility mode (example provided below), which allows you to dynamically load and run functions from executable modules (essentially exposing the same functionality as LoadLibrary or dlopen), and an API mode, which allows you to build C extension modules.
+modes: an inline `ABI <https://stackoverflow.com/questions/2171177/what-is-an-application-binary-interface-abi>`_ compatibility mode (example provided below), which allows you to dynamically load and run functions from executable modules (essentially exposing the same functionality as `LoadLibrary <https://docs.microsoft.com/en-us/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya>`_ or `dlopen <https://www.tldp.org/HOWTO/C++-dlopen/index.html>`_), and an API mode, which allows you to build C extension modules.

 ABI Interaction